Scientific Exchange Grants

 Q: My application for an EMBO Scientific Exchange Grant just got rejected.
 I would like to make some changes and submit another application.
 Can I quickly do that?

-A: No, re-application is only possible after 12 months of submission of your previous application.
-Please also note that, in your re-application, you need to propose a project and a host lab that are different from the ones provided in your previous application.
+A: No, re-application is only possible 12 months after the end of a previous Scientific Exchange Grant or in the case of an unsuccessful application the date of application submission.
+Please also note that for a re-application you need to propose a project and a host laboratory that is different from the one provided in your previous application.

-Q: I am pursuing an MD rather than a PhD; can I still apply for an EMBO Scientific Exchange Grant?
+Q: I am pursuing a MD rather than a PhD; can I still apply for an EMBO Scientific Exchange Grant?

 Q: I am still undertaking my PhD studies.
 Can I apply for an EMBO Scientific Exchange Grant?

-A: Yes, providing that you have completed at least the first year of your PhD.
-If not, you are welcome to apply after the first year of your PhD has passed.
+A: Yes, if you have completed at least one year of graduate-level research.
+If not, you are welcome to apply after the first year of your PhD.

 Q: I am a European national working in a non-EMBC member state, can I still apply for a Scientific Exchange Grant?

 A: Yes, you are welcome to apply.
-However, please note that fellowships outside of EMBC Member States are awarded on an exceptional basis only.
-You will need to provide a strong justification in your application of why you need to conduct your research not in an EMBC Member State.
+However, please note that only in exceptional cases do we award fellowships to go outside EMBC Member States.
+You will need to provide a justification in your application why you need to conduct your research in a non-EMBC Member State.

-Q: I already have other plans after my EMBO Scientific Exchange Grant and would only be able to stay back at my home institute for less than 6 months, can I still apply?
+Q: I have other plans after my EMBO Scientific Exchange Grant and will not be able to stay back at my home institute for 6 months; can I still apply?

-A: No, you must return to your home institute for at least 6 months after the EMBO grant.
+A: No, you must return to your home institute immediately for at least 6 months after the EMBO grant.
+Returning for 6 months at a later stage will also make you ineligible.
 We require a letter from your home supervisor confirming this period of stay.
-In addition, you must return to your home institute immediately.
-Returning for 6 months to stay at a later stage would also make you ineligible.

-Q: If I have two potential laboratories to collaborate with in my host country/city during the EMBO Scientific Exchange Grant, can I collaborate with both?
+Q: If I have two potential laboratories to collaborate with in my host country during the EMBO Scientific Exchange Grant.
+Can I collaborate with both?

-Q: I do not have a host lab/supervisor.
+Q: I do not have a host laboratory/supervisor.
 Can you help me to find one?

-A: No, it is the applicant’s responsibility to identify a potential host lab/supervisor, in line with their own research interests and objectives.
+A: No, it is the applicant’s responsibility to identify a potential host laboratory/supervisor in line with their own research interests and objectives.

-Q: My home supervisor has collaborated with the host lab before, but I did not.
+Q: My home supervisor has collaborated with the host laboratory, but I did not.
 Can I still apply?

-A: No, neither you nor your home supervisor should have collaborated with the host lab before.
-The intention of the EMBO Scientific Exchange Grant is to foster new scientific collaboration between two labs.
-If the collaboration has previously existed, then your application would be deemed ineligible.
-Collaboration examples include joint funding and joint author publications.
+A: No, neither you nor your home supervisor should have collaborated (present or past) with the host laboratory before.
+The intention of the EMBO Scientific Exchange Grant is to foster new scientific collaboration between the two laboratories.
+Collaboration examples include joint funding, joint author publications or previous visits between home and host laboratories.

 Q: I would like to split my research visit into two parts.
 Can I still apply?

 A: Yes, you can split your research visit into two parts.
-However, please note that EMBO can only cover the travel allowance once.
-In any case, the grant is paid in a lump sum.
+However, the timeline of the visits including the time gap in between them should not extend more than 180 days.
+EMBO will only cover the travel allowance once and the grant is paid in one lump sum.

 Related to awardees

-Q: When planning for the research visit, my travel tickets ended up being more expensive than the amount of my grant.
+Q: When planning for the research visit, my travel tickets ended up being more expensive than the amount of my travel allowance.
 Can EMBO reimburse me?

-Q: When planning for the research visit, I realized I need a visa for the country where I will be going, and I need to pay a fee for it.
+Q: When planning for the research visit, I realize I need a visa for the country where I will be going and that I need to pay a fee for it.
 Can EMBO reimburse me?

-Q: During my research visit, I would also like to attend a conference, or similar event, that may incur registration fees or other types of fees.
-Can EMBO support me on this?
+Q: During my research visit, I would also like to attend a conference, or a similar event, that may incur registration fees or other types of fees.
+Can EMBO support me?

 A: No, EMBO cannot provide additional funds to cover for such purposes.
 These expenses would need to be paid by the fellow.